peterhinch/micropython-epaper/README.md

 ``clear_screen()`` calls ``show()``).
 Others affect the buffer alone.

-There is support for micropower operation where the system power consumption must be minimised for long term operation from batteries.
+There is support for micropower operation where the system power consumption must be minimised for long term operation from a single cell.
 This uses external circuitry to shut down the power to the display before you issue ``pyb.stop()`` or ``pyb.standby``.
 See the appendix below.

 The coodinate system has its origin at the top left corner of the display, with integer